BitmasterXor/TMS-FNC-WebSocket-Multiple-Connections/README.md

 <h1>Delphi TMS FNC WebSocket Server Application Multiple Connection Handling Example</h1>

 <p>This Delphi VCL application demonstrates a WebSocket server using the <code>TMSFNCWebSocketServer</code> component from the TMS FNC libraries.
-The server can handle multiple client connections, broadcast messages, and send targeted messages.
-It also supports image display and client information management.</p>
+The server can handle multiple client connections, broadcast messages, and send targeted messages.</p>

 <!-- Replace 'screenshot.png' with the path to your actual image file -->
 <p align="center">